 Chicken production is especially massive; Georgia is the top broiler chicken producer, which feeds a large poultry processing industry.

 Other important outputs are cotton, blueberries, and timber.
-Agriculture and related food processing (e.g., chicken processing plants, peanut product factories) are cornerstones particularly in South Georgia.
-The University of Georgia estimates food and fiber industries have a multi-tens-of-billions impact on the state economy.
+Agriculture and related food processing (e.g., chicken processing plants, peanut product factories) are cornerstones, particularly in South Georgia.
+The University of Georgia estimates food and fiber industries have a multi-billion-dollar impact on the state economy.

 Corporate Services